 It is crucial that a knowledgeable lawyer reviews the evidence surrounding your alleged impairment and whether tests were properly administered and can be excluded or challenged as evidence.
 Kevin Bennett is well-versed in the testing methods for drug and alcohol impairment and their potential faults.

-To be convicted a Intoxication Assault under Texas Penal Code § 49.07, serious bodily harm must have been caused.
+To be convicted of Intoxication Assault under Texas Penal Code § 49.07, serious bodily harm must have been caused.
 Defined as “injury that creates a substantial risk of death or that causes serious permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ,” serious bodily harm may not be present at the time of the accident.
 It is imperative, if you believe you may face a later claim of serious bodily harm, to be represented by an attorney through any insurance claim process.

 According to Texas Penal Code § 49.09, the felony charge will increase from a third degree to second degree if the accident has caused an individual “traumatic brain injury that results in persistent vegetative state” or if the individual harmed is an on-duty peace officer, firefighter, or emergency medical services personnel.